 It’s been almost a year since I first went to a social media surgery for voluntary and community groups in Birmingham.
 The surgeries are thriving and it’s great to see new surgeries sprouting in Lozells, Acocks Green and Solihull.

-One of the things I love about these surgeries is that I never know who I’m going to meet or what topics will come up.
+One thing I love about these surgeries is that I never know who I’m going to meet or what topics will come up.
 The randomness is refreshing; it keeps me on my toes.
 Meeting motivated folk who want to improve their communities is good for the soul.

 So, what really happens?
 What do we talk about?